jakerieger/X-Engine/README.md

 ---

-> [!IMPORTANT]
-> You are viewing the [dev](https://github.com/jakerieger/X-Engine/tree/dev) branch.
-To pull the latest stable version of XEN, please clone the [master](https://github.com/jakerieger/X-Engine/tree/master) branch.

 X Engine, or **XEN** for short, is a custom 3D game engine built for Windows from the ground up as both a learning project and fully functional toolsuite for developing games.

 It boasts a modest forward renderer, entity component system, fully integrated editor, and an asset management system for packing and shipping game content.